Anne Burnett Tandy

-Anne Valliant Burnett Tandy (October 15, 1900 – January 1, 1980) was an American heiress, rancher, horse breeder, philanthropist and art collector from Fort Worth, Texas.
+Anne Valliant Burnett Tandy (née Burnett, formerly Waggoner, formerly Hall, formerly Windfohr; October 15, 1900 – January 1, 1980) was an American heiress, rancher, horse breeder, philanthropist and art collector from Fort Worth, Texas.

 Early life

-Anne Burnett was born on October 15, 1900, in Fort Worth, Texas.
+Anne Valliant Burnett was born on October 15, 1900, in Fort Worth, Texas.
 She grew up in Fort Worth.
 Her father, Thomas Lloyd Burnett was the owner of the Triangle Ranch and operated the Tom L. Burnett Cattle Company.
 Her mother was Olive (Lake) Burnett.
 Her parents divorced in 1918, when she was eighteen years old.

 Her paternal grandfather, Samuel Burk Burnett, established the 6666 Ranch near Guthrie, Texas, after the Civil War.
 Her paternal step-grandmother was Mary Couts Burnett, a philanthropist whose estate went to Texas Christian University in Fort Worth.

-Miss Anne, as she was known informally, was educated on the East coast and summered at her father's Triangle Ranch, where she learned ranching as a teenager.
+"Miss Anne", as she was known informally, was educated on the East coast and summered at her father's Triangle Ranch, where she learned ranching as a teenager.

 Career

 In 1922, aged just 21, she inherited the 6666 Ranch from her grandfather, who had willed it to her in a trust prior to his death, bypassing his wife, Mary Couts Burnett, whom he tried to disinherit after he had her committed.
 Her grandfather left her $6 million in cash but after Mary Couts Burnett challenged the will, the court gave them each $3 million in cash but Anne also kept the ranch and oil interests.
 Upon her father's death in 1938, she also inherited his estate, including the Triangle Ranch and more oil interests, and her wealth increased considerably.
 His estate was worth more than $3 million.

 She became a renowned breeder of American Quarter Horses.
 She purchased Grey Badger I in 1949 and kept Streakin Six, Dash For Cash, and Special Effort at her 6666 Ranch.

 She served on the board of directors of the First National Bank of Fort Worth, the Southwestern Exposition and Fat Stock Show, and was on the board of trustees of Texas Christian University.
 She was the first woman to serve as a member of the Fort Worth Chamber of Commerce and the West Texas Chamber of Commerce.